Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Sales objective example:

-Cut down CAC by 15% in the next quarter by employing other highly skilled, less expensive methods to win customers, such as ensuring the product or service matches the customer’s current situation.
+Cut down CAC by 15% in the next quarter by employing highly skilled, less expensive methods to win customers, such as ensuring the product or service matches the customer’s current situation.

 Tips to achieve this sales objective:

-Analyze your current customer acquisition cost to discover key channel spends
+- Analyze your current customer acquisition cost to discover key channel spends

-Calculate the ROI from each channel and identify your best sources
+- Calculate the ROI from each channel and identify your best sources

-Identify which channel drives high-quality (sales-worthy) leads
+- Identify which channel drives high-quality (sales-worthy) leads

-Re-evaluate audience targeting and buyer persona to optimize the strategy
+- Re-evaluate audience targeting and buyer persona to optimize the strategy

 3. Lower churn rate

-Customer churn rate measures the number of existing customers or subscribers cancelling or not renewing your services.
+Customer churn rate measures the number of existing customers or subscribers canceling or not renewing your services.
+It also indicates how easily competitors can sway your audience.

 Sales objective example: